ADHD Symptoms In Adults

 - as a thorough medical and family history

-If your Pediatrician or General Practitioner doesn’t perform ADHD diagnosis, ask for a referral.
+If your Pediatrician or General Practitioner doesn’t perform an ADHD diagnosis, ask for a referral.

-For additional information on ADHD treatment for children, see The National Resource Center article on this topic.
+For additional information on ADHD treatment for children, see Chadd.org.

 Evidence demonstrates most of these treatments work well when someone with ADHD is also receiving medication management.
 All of these treatments are a personal choice.
-Use of medication is not mandatory to see a positive outcome and the benefits of other treatments.
+The use of medication is not mandatory to see a positive outcome and the benefits of other treatments.